zeus-volkov-systems/messageapi/README.md

 The benefits of using MessageAPI are its extreme schema flexibility, potential for tool decoupling and transport optimization, API standardization across all messaging, and self documentation through an information model.

 It's important to point out that even though it's called MessageAPI, the provided implementations do not replace message tools like ActiveMQ, RabbitMQ, Spark, or Storm.
 Really, no tools are 'replaced' by this one.
-MessageAPI is fundamentally a process specification, and the provided implementation is a small (3MB total package size) universal connector.
+MessageAPI is fundamentally a process specification, and the provided implementation is a small (<1MB core package size) universal connector.
 This means that other messaging systems could of course be used with MessageAPI - linking response steps, serving as input or output queues, or transformation steps.
 Even MessageAPI sessions can be endpoints for MessageAPI sessions.

 ## Package Contents